GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 With this change, you can start to imagine serverless, high-performance, low-TTFB proxies for all kinds of services.
 Anything that could be streamed would have a new performance profile in a serverless system: transcoded video, BigQuery result sets, and so on.
-This document starts with a simple but likely useful implementation: an HTTP proxy for Cloud Storage.
+This document starts with a simple but useful implementation: an HTTP proxy for Cloud Storage.

 You _do not_ need to use the solution described in this document to serve static content